 - Industrial license (if required)

-Yes, shipping process from China to India is complicated and involves a lot of paperwork.
-Therefore, it is really necessary to choose a professional freight forwarder to help you.
+Yes, the shipping process from China to India is complicated and involves a lot of paperwork.
+Therefore, it is really necessary to choose a professional shipping agent to help you.

-Products that are imported from China to India are quite low in price.
-Many Indians still feel the products are expensive.
-The main reason behind this is the nature of Indian trade that is a proxy pattern.
-It means that the goods go through minimum triple agents before they reach the customers.
+Products imported from China to India are quite low in price.
+Many Indians still feel the products are expensive, mainly because the nature of Indian trade is a proxy pattern.
+It means that the goods go through a minimum of triple agents before they reach the customers.

 Also, Chinese fashion products are quite popular in India.

-Facebook and BCG released a report in March 2017 that showed more than 30% of first-time online shoppers started purchasing clothes and shoes and 70-75% experienced online shoppers buy clothes, shoes, hats, and accessories.
+Facebook and BCG released a report that showed more than 30% of first-time online shoppers started purchasing clothes and shoes and 70-75% experienced online shoppers buy clothes, shoes, hats, and accessories.